Garden tool swaps

-Join us and your fellow Minneapolis gardeners at our garden tool swap event.
-From first time gardeners to those with green thumbs, all are welcome at this free event.
+Join us and your fellow Minneapolis gardeners at a garden tool swap event.
+From first time gardeners to those with green thumbs, all are welcome at these free events.

-Join us at the free garden tool swap
+Join us at a free garden tool swap

 When cleaning out your storage, hang on to unused yard tools and gardening items.
 Bring unwanted tools to an upcoming garden tool swap.